Ada Beans

 Set.Add_Column ("age");

-To populate the dataset, the package only provide the Append
+To populate the dataset, the package only provide the Append procedure

 which adds a new row and calls a procedure whose job is to fill the columns

 of the new row.
-The procedure gets the row as an array of Object
+The procedure gets the row as an array of Object:

 procedure Fill (Row : in out Util.Beans.Objects.Object_Array) is